Houtamelo/comfy-print/README.md

 }
 ```

 Here we try to write to the desired output.
-If that fails, we insert an error message in front of the queue, then the original message afterwards.
+If that fails, we insert an error message in front of the queue, then the original message afterward.

 Trying again is unlikely to yield any results, so we shouldn't do anything else.